damolinx/vscode-macros/README.md

     )
     .toHtml();

-  // Print generated HTML for reference. macros.log.info(html);
+  // You can log the generated HTML for reference macros.log.info(html);
   macros.log.show();
   return html;